|Diameter:||32.8 mm (14 ligne)|

 Counter-Clockwise Balance Cock

-Some examples include a full calendar module, which is included in the specifications here.Images are taken from official publications and are used here for commentary and educational purposes.
+The movement appears to have a 5-column wheel in some images but a 6-column wheel in others.
+This could suggest that there was a 2-pusher (6-column) version or that the images are incorrect.Images are taken from official publications and are used here for commentary and educational purposes.
 Copyright is held by the original owner as noted.